Petter Christian Singsaas

 Petter Christian Singsaas (born 23 August 1972) is a Norwegian former football player, who played as a central defender, most notably for Molde.
 He won the Norwegian cup with Molde in 2005.

 Club career

 Singsaas debuted for Molde in the Tippeligaen match against Brann on 22 April 1995, and went on to play for Molde for nine seasons until 2003, had a break from top level football and returned to Molde in 2005 where he played another three seasons.
 He was offered a contract extension after the 2007 season, but chose to retire from football.

 Career statistics

 Personal life

-Singsaas Currently lives in Steinkjer with his wife and two children.
+Singsaas currently lives in Steinkjer Municipality with his wife and two children.

 His father is former referee Terje Singsaas.